abehm815/Blockade/README.md

 # Blockade

 A game based on Quirrodor in which players try to get their pawn to the opposite side of the board while simultaneously placing walls to block opponents.
-Full instructions can be found within the main menu.
+The game can be played with 2-4 people and has a mode to play against the computer.
+Full instructions on how to play can be found within the main menu.

 ## Installation